Mischioma/alx-zero_day/README.md

 my second README.md
-getting a hang of things
+Getting a hang of things.